Tom-Tee/Tom-Tee/README.md

 Outside of coding, I love coffee, beer, travel and lifting heavy weights. ☕️ 🏋️‍♂️ 🌏

+I have a few projects on my github.
+Feel free to have a look at them and the README's attached.

-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/thomas-temple/)
+Connect with me on [LinkedIn](https://www.linkedin.com/in/thomas-temple/) 😊